fhenaod/fruit_evo_indomalay/README.md

-# Brodie et al. 2022
+# Brodie et al. 2023 Am Nat
 https://doi.org/10.1086/723212

-This repo contains the data and code from the paper "Fruit size in Indo-Malayan island plants is more strongly influenced by filtering than by in situ evolution".
+This repo contains the data and code from the paper:

-Am Nat 201:4, 574-585
+Fruit Size in Indo-Malayan Island Plants Is More Strongly Influenced by Filtering than by In Situ Evolution Jedediah F. Brodie, L. Francisco Henao-Diaz, Bayu Pratama, Conner Copeland, Travis Wheeler, and Olga E. Helmy The American Naturalist 2023 201:4, 574-585

 #